SOZ-Faut-etre-Sub/SOZ-FiveM-Server/README.md

 # User Interface & Experience
 - A fully custom-built smartphone, called ZPhone, designed with a new architecture and iOS-inspired ergonomics.
 It features speaker mode, extensive customization, and Dark Web access.
 - A unique Glassmorphism UI, named UWUI, designed as a smartwatch-style interface.
-It displays weather, time, GPS, player status, and more, with accessibility options for visually impaired and colorblind players. *(Much love to Pavonnie and Lady_penguin)*
+It displays weather, time, GPS, player status, and more, with accessibility options for visually impaired and colorblind players. *(Much love to [Pavonnie](https://x.com/Pavonnnie) and [Lady_penguin](http://mcharreyre.fr/ ))*
 - A dynamic interaction system using a targeting mechanism, making it easier to interact with characters and objects.
 - Law enforcement alerts dynamically appear on the side of the screen for optimal intervention tracking.

 # Storage & Inventory
-- An ergonomic drag-and-drop inventory, allowing multiple players to access storage simultaneously.
-Over 200 custom items with unique icons created by the SOZ community.
+- An ergonomic drag-and-drop inventory, allowing multiple players to access storage simultaneously. *Accompagned with over 200 custom items with unique icons created by the SOZ community.*
 - Parking garages allow multiple vehicles to be spawned at once.
 - Persistent vehicle trunks, providing mobile storage for players.